The Singular layout type in Beaver Themer (which can be purchased here) is usually applied to single posts and custom post types.

 By default the Taxonomy is Categories, but you can also choose Tags.

 - The Post Content module contains the post's content.

 Note: You can't use Beaver Builder to edit the content of individual posts when a Singular Themer layout will apply to that post, because it breaks the Themer layout.
-You'll use the native WordPress editor for post content (Gutenberg or Classic), where you can add text, images, shortcodes, and some types of code.
+You'll use the native WordPress editor for post content (Standard or Classic editor), where you can add text, images, shortcodes, and some types of code.

 - The HTML module is a standard Beaver Builder module.
 In this template, it contains a field connection shortcode to display the Post terms list, which for standard posts are either categories or tags.
 The template contains the following string in the HTML module:

 There is an additional Layout option for the Post Terms List shortcode, which can be used to display the post terms as an unordered or ordered list, rather than a list separated by commas.
 Note that hierarchical categories are displayed as a flat list.
 See the Post Terms List entry in the Themer shortcode reference for how to code this option.

 This module pulls the information from the Biographical Info and Profile Picture fields in the post author's profile.